hpc-carpentry/hpc-python/_episodes/03-lists.md

 ```
 {: .output}

-## Vectorized operations with Numpy
+## Vectorised operations with Numpy

 Numpy is a numerical library designed to make working with numbers
 easier than it would otherwise be.

 For example, say we had a list of a thousand numbers.
-There's no way to do vector math without iterating through all the
+There's no way to do vector maths without iterating through all the
 elements!

 ```python